 This crisis has made it difficult to get witnesses and a notary together, while businesses are closed and people are in self-quarantine.
 However, there are ways to execute your will during the coronavirus and even get it notarized from afar.

 We’ll guide you through how to execute your will during the pandemic so you can make sure your will is legally enforceable.

 If you’re social distancing during the COVID-19 pandemic, a lawyer can help you draft a will over the phone or through a video conference.
 You can also use various will-writing programs and templates to make a will online.
 Just make sure that you are clear and unambiguous in your instructions.
 A good lawyer or will-writing service should try to steer you clear of any contradictions.
-(You can use Policygenius to create a tailored will today using attorney-approved tools.)
 If there are ambiguities or inconsistencies, then your will might be contested or challenged during probate after you pass away.

 Your will won't be legally valid unless it is witnessed and signed by two people who do not stand to benefit from it.
 Most states require everyone to be physically present at the same time during the witnessing.
 In some states, the testator (the person who writes the will) can attest to the witness that it is their will and signature after the fact.

 Finding and meeting with disinterested witnesses is difficult and hazardous during the COVID-19 pandemic, but there are creative ways around social distancing.

 You can ask your neighbors to watch you sign, and vice versa, from at least six feet away or even through a closed window of your house or car.
 You and the witnesses can sit in your respective vehicles, passing the documents while wearing gloves, or leaving it at a safe distance on a surface close to everyone.
 Everyone should bring their own pens.